hellozhilu/LDTPS/README.md

    ```
    among them,
    ```
-   RSA                  //RSA binary code for the maximum IUC problem, and replaced it by GA if needed ./Instances/Test_Set_I/brock200_2.clq //input instance file brock200_2.clq 15                   //the proven maximum IUC number for the instance brock200_2.clq
+   RSA                  //RSA binary code for the maximum IUC problem, and replace it with GA if needed ./Instances/Test_Set_I/brock200_2.clq //input instance file brock200_2.clq 15                   //the proven maximum IUC number for the instance brock200_2.clq
    ```